 But there is a dark side to the chocolate industry.
 Hidden beneath cartoon advertisements and televisual allure – multinational organisations in charge of this huge operation are using slaves to grow and pick cocoa pods, betting and building business empires on the ignorance of its customers.
 As we approach Halloween, Ayn Riggs of Slave Free Chocolate explains in 12 questions how it happens and what we can do about it.

 Chocolate that doesn’t have the Worst Forms of Child Labor including trafficking in its supply chain.
 In other words, chocolate produced with ethically sourced cocoa nibs.

 I heard about the situation fairly randomly while in London in 2007.
 Upon my return to the U.S., I thought I’d do some research on the topic but found nearly nothing and nothing that targeted consumers.
 Just shrugging my shoulders and carrying on with my day seemed cold-hearted, so I started Slave Free Chocolate with the purpose to enlighten consumers on this situation as this is a consumer problem.
 Awareness of a problem is the first step to social change.

 Read: Stan And Slavery

-How big a problem is chocolate slavery and who should be concerned and why?
+How big is the problem of chocolate slavery, who should be concerned and why?